NordicESMhub/GEO4962/_episodes/11-running_analyzing.md

 </pre>

-Regularly check your experiment (and associated generated output files) and once it is fully done, [store your model outputs on norStore](norstore.html).
+Regularly check your experiment (and any generated output files) and once it is fully done, [store your model outputs on norStore](norstore.html).

 # Store model outputs on norStore

-First make sure your run was successful and check all the necessary output files were generated.
+First make sure that your run was successful and check all the necessary output files were generated.

 To post-process and visualize your model outputs, it is VERY IMPORTANT you move them from Abel to norStore.
 Remember that all model outputs are generated in a semi-temporary directory and all your files will be removed after a few weeks!